Here are 5 reasons why glamping is great for those who would prefer to skip sleeping bags, dirt and pit toilets.

-1. Experience Luxury in a Deluxe Safari-Style Tent
+1. Experience Luxury in a Deluxe Safari-Inspired Tent

-At Under Canvas’ Grand Canyon and Great Smoky locations, the tented lobbies are furnished with stunning West Elm furniture and accessories.
+At Under Canvas’ Grand Canyon and Great Smoky Mountains locations, the tented lobbies are furnished with stunning West Elm furniture and accessories.
 It makes checking in feel more like it’s part of an experience rather than a task.
 You’ll discover your tented room is just as elegantly appointed.
 What’s more glamorous and romantic than sleeping in the outdoors without ever having to set up a tent, crawl into a sleeping bag or get dirty?
-Did we mention you can order coffee service to be delivered to your tent?

 2. Live in the Moment